influxdata/influxdb-client-go/README.md

 ## Example:
 ```
-	influx, err := client.NewClient(myHTTPClient, client.WithAddress(myInfluxAddress), client.WithToken("mytoken"))
+	influx, err := influxdb.New(myHTTPClient, influxdb.WithAddress(myHTTPInfluxAddress), influxdb.WithToken("mytoken"))
 	if err != nil {
-		fmt.Print("foo") // error handling here, normally we wouldn't use fmt, but it works for the example
+		panic(err) // error handling here, normally we wouldn't use fmt, but it works for the example
 	}

 	// we use client.NewRowMetric for the example because its easy, but if you need extra performance
-	// it is fine to manually build the []client.Metric{}
+	// it is fine to manually build the []client.Metric{}.
-	myMetrics := []client.Metric{
+	myMetrics := []influxdb.Metric{
-		client.NewRowMetric(
+		influxdb.NewRowMetric(
 			map[string]interface{}{"memory": 1000, "cpu": 0.93},
 			"system-metrics",
 			map[string]string{"hostname": "hal9000"},
 			time.Date(2018, 3, 4, 5, 6, 7, 8, time.UTC)),
-		client.NewRowMetric(
+		influxdb.NewRowMetric(
 			map[string]interface{}{"memory": 1000, "cpu": 0.93},
 			"system-metrics",
 			map[string]string{"hostname": "hal9000"},
 			time.Date(2018, 3, 4, 5, 6, 7, 9, time.UTC)),
 	}

-	// The actual write...
+	// The actual write..., this method can be called concurrently.
 	if err := influx.Write(context.Background(), "my-awesome-bucket", "my-very-awesome-org", myMetrics...); err != nil {
-		fmt.Println(err) // as above use your own error handling here.
+		log.Fatal(err) // as above use your own error handling here.
 	}
-	influx.Close()
+	influx.Close() // closes the client.
+After this the client is useless.
 ```

 ## Releases